-- ☐ \iissamples\homepage contains some example classic ASP pages. - ☐ \iissamples\sdk contains as set of subdirectories that hold classic ASP pages which demonstrate the various classic ASP objects and components. - □ \scripts is an empty directory, where ASP.NET programs can be stored. - □ \webpub is also empty.
+- □ \iissamples\homepage contains some example classic ASP pages. - \iissamples\sdk contains a set of subdirectories that hold classic ASP pages that demonstrate the various classic ASP objects and components. - □ \scripts is an empty directory, where ASP.NET programs can be stored. - \webpub is also empty.
 This is a 'special' virtual directory, used for publishing files via the Publish wizard.
 Note that this directory only exists if you are using Windows 2000 Professional Edition. - □ \wwwroot is the top of the tree for your web site (or web sites).
 This should be your default web directory.
 It also contains a number of subdirectories, which contain various bits and pieces of IIS.
-This directory is generally used to contain subdirectories which hold the pages that make up our web site although, in fact, there's no reason why you can't store your pages elsewhere.
-We'll be discussing the relationship between physical and virtual directories later in this chapter. - □ \ftproot, \mailroot and \nntproot should form the top of the tree for any sites that use FTP, mail or news services, if installed. - ☐ In some versions of Windows, you will find an \AdminScripts folder which contains various VBScript files for performing some common 'housekeeping' tasks on the web server, allowing you to stop and start services.
+This directory is generally used to contain subdirectories that hold the pages that make up our web site although, in fact, there's no reason why you can't store your pages elsewhere. - □ \ftproot, \mailroot, and \nntproot should form the top of the tree for any sites that use FTP, mail, or news services, if installed. - □ In some versions of Windows, you will find an \AdminScripts folder, which contains various VBScript files for performing some common 'housekeeping' tasks on the web server, allowing you to stop and start services.